timvisee/barbapappa/docs/transactionsSpec.md

 Because of this, a single magic mutation may be used to add money to two wallets on different bars or banking accounts.

 To give a better picture of what this magic mutation might be used for, take a look at the following use case:
-In a given BARbapAPPa setup, users have an initial wallet balance of €10,-.
+In a given BARbapAPPa setup, users have a default wallet balance of €10,-.
-The balance of an initialized wallet is zero by default.
-To achieve the initial balance specified, a transaction must be used.
+The balance of an initialized wallet is zero.
+To get to default balance specified, a transaction must be used.
 Of course, this transaction would contain a wallet mutation to add €10 to the user's wallet.
 Because the money sum of a transaction must be zero, the money has to flow from somewhere.
+For this specific case, the second mutation might be a magic mutation.
-The magic mutation may be used for this specific case, as it doesn't fit the other mutation types, and the money would appear to be _created from thin air_.
+This because it doesn't fit the other mutation types, and because from the systems perspective the money would appear to be _created from thin air_.

 ## Payment